Strategy11/formidable-forms/readme.txt

 = 5.0.11 =
 - Fix: Required credit cards were causing an issue with JavaScript validation.
 - Fix: Empty required appointment fields were not properly validating with JavaScript.

-= 5.0.10 =
-- Security: Improved how data is sanitized when previewing in the style manager.
-- Fix: Prevent a warning when trying to get inbox messages from the API when no messages are being returned.
-- Fix: The frm_alignright class was being stripped in the form builder, preventing the right alignment from appearing in the back end.
-- Fix: The frm_alignright class was causing fields to shift to the wrong row.
-The style definition has been updated so it will stay in the same row as other fields.
-- Fix: Required messages were not properly appearing for empty radio buttons when an other option was selected but left empty and JavaScript validation was on.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>